 - The U.S. Extremist Crime Database (ECDB) is led by researchers at John Jay College of Criminal Justice, Michigan State University, Seattle University and Indiana University – Purdue University, Indianapolis.
 The ECDB is a relational database that includes information on all publicly known violent and financial crimes committed in the United States by extremists associated with al-Qa’ida and its associated movement (AQAM) - which for the purpose of this dataset also include crimes committed by extremists associated with the Islamic State of Iraq and the Levant (ISIL), the violent Far Right (FR), and the Animal and Earth Liberation Fronts (ELF and ALF).
 The ECDB includes information on the incidents themselves, as well as their perpetrators, related organizations, and victims.
 It currently covers the period between 1990 and 2018.

 - Profiles of Perpetrators of Terrorism in the United States (PPT-US) is led by START researchers at the University of Maryland.
 PPT-US is a group-level dataset, including information on the background, ideology, structure, goals, and activities of groups and organizations identified as perpetrators of attacks in the Global Terrorism Database (GTD).
 Only GTD perpetrator groups for which there is high confidence of responsibility for at least one violent attack are included in PPT-US.
 There are over 140 groups included in the dataset that carried out terrorist attacks in the US between 1970 and 2018.

 ACCESS THE PORTAL

 Currently, access to the TEVUS portal is granted upon request.
-In order to request access please complete the TEVUS Portal Access Request Form here.
+For more information about the TEVUS Portal and to request access, visit the TEVUS Portal page here.